IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 69. As an example, the screenshot below emulates the **Create User** panel.
 A user ```vAppAuthor``` is defined and an authentication password is assigned.

 70. The **Roles** field determines the level of privileged access and capabilities granted to the user.
-An administrator responsible for creating the user will be able to select from a variety of Roles (pre-built or admin-defined), such as ```vApp Author```, that enable a user to complete their expected job responsibilities without compromising the security of the VMware Shared platform as a whole.
+An administrator responsible for creating the user will be able to select from a variety of Roles (pre-built or admin-defined), such as ```vApp Author```, that enable a user to carry out their expected job responsibilities without compromising the security of the VMware Shared platform as a whole.

 71. **Quotas** can be applied to the user, limiting how many VMs (running or paused) that said user can manage within the platform.